google/WebFundamentals/src/content/en/updates/web/2015-01-19-pixelated.markdown

 layout: updates/post
 published: true

-collection: updates
-category: chrome
-product: chrome
-type: news
 date: 2015-01-18

 title: "image-rendering: pixelated"
 description: "Pixelation of the nation.
 Now in Chrome 41"
-article:

 written_on: 2015-01-18
 updated_on: 2015-01-18

 authors:
   - paulkinlan
 tags:
 permalink: /updates/2015/01/pixelated.html
 ---

 As web developers we play with images all the time and in most cases browsers are great at scaling images to fit the boundaries of our site designs whilst keeping the images pretty.
 But what happens when you want to control how the browser scales the images on your page?

 Chrome 41 (Beta in January 2015) introduces a new CSS property [`image-rendering: pixelated`](https://developer.mozilla.org/en/docs/Web/CSS/image-rendering) ([Spec](http://dev.w3.org/csswg/css-images-3/#the-image-rendering)) that gives you a little more control over how the browser renders a scaled up image.

 The CSS property `image-rendering` and the value `pixelated` are interesting because they turn off the browser's standard smooth scaling (normally bi-linear interpolation) and replaces it with another scaling algorithm (nearest neighbor in most cases) when resizing the images.

 Imagine you had an image that was 2×2 pixels and you scaled it up to 100×100 pixels, the browser